-Being a Resident Assistant is one of the most valuable experiences available to today's college student.
+Being a Resident Assistant is one of the most valuable experiences to today's college student.
 This position teaches numerous skills that will be useful to you for many years.
-Resident Assistants have the opportunity to increase their understanding of people, develop leadership skills, plan and present social and educational programs, fine tune time management skills, solve group conflicts, learn to deal with the unexpected, and be a valuable part of a team.
+Resident Assistants have the opportunity to increase their understanding of people, develop leadership skills, plan and present social and educational programs, fine tune time management skills, solve group conflicts, learn how to be a better ally and advocate for students, learn to deal with the unexpected, and be a valuable part of a team.
 It's a great first step to building the skills needed to be successful in your professional career after college.

-There are a variety of opportunities available to become a part of the Residence Education Team.
-You can apply to be any of these positons.
+There are two opportunities available to become a part of the Residence Education Team. you can apply to be either of these opportunities - or both!
 Resident Assistant (RA) is a traditional position where you will live and work in the residence halls with primarily first-year students in a Living Learning Community.
 You can also apply to be a UI REACH RA, which is an RA that works directly with the UI REACH program.
-The UI REACH [Realizing Educational and Career Hopes] program works with students with learning and cognitive disabilities.
-You can also apply to be a Community Assistant (CA) where you will work in the University Apartments and work with that unique student population.
+The UI REACH [Realizing Educational and Career Hopes] program works directly with students with learning and cognitive disabilities.

 The successful candidate will meet the following qualifications:

-· Must be current University of Iowa full-time student.
+- Must be a current University of Iowa full-time student

-· Must have one year of on-campus living experience at time of employment.
+- Must have one year of on-campus living experience at the time of employment

-· May not hold other paid employment during academic year term of RA appointment.
+- May not hold other paid employment during academic term of RA appointment

-· Enroll, attend, and successfully complete a six week introductory RA Class (Issues in College Residence Halls: 415:001).
-The course meets one day a week for two hours for an optional one credit hour.
+- Enroll, attend, and successfully complete a six-week introductory RA Class (Issues in College Residence Halls).
+The course meets on day a week for two hours for an option one credit hour.

-o Reasonable experience in using computers; including Word, Excel, and e-mail.
+- Reasonable experience using computers, including Word, Excel, and email.